Paton College: Paton College residences

 Each residence accommodates approximately 100 students.
 Prior to 1992, all the Paton College residences were single sex.
 In 2005, the sole remaining male house (Doyle) was turned co-ed.
-In 2008, Squires House converted from an all-female house to coed.
+In 2008, Squires House converted from an all-female house to co-ed.
 This left Blackall House the only remaining all-female house until January 2010, when it finished its renovations and was converted into a co-ed house.

 Each residence hall consists of both double and single occupancy bedrooms, and shared bathroom facilities on each floor, which are gender-neutral on the second floor only at present.
 First years must share a double room (unless handicapped, in which case they can request a single room from the Glenn Roy Blundon Centre), single rooms are available to seniors depending on credits and GPA.
 Each residence has a TV room, laundry room, study room, computer room, lobby, and a trunk room for storage.
 Meals are provided at the main dining hall; the Raymond Gushue Hall.

 All residents of Paton College must purchase a meal plan.
-Each student can choose from either a 100 meal per semester, 14-per week, 19-per week or unlimited meal plan.
+Students can choose from a 100 meal per semester plan, 14-per week, 19-per week or unlimited meal plan.

 Residence Life

 The Residence Life Office at Memorial University is a unit within the department of Student Residences.
 As part of the university's division of Student Affairs and Services, the Residence Life Office provides guidance, support, and programming to assist students in their transition from life at home to life at school and their personal and social development.
 The Residence Life Office at Memorial is staffed by a number of full-time professionals, including the Residence Life Manager, the Residence Life Supervisor, and three Residence Life Advisors, who live on campus.

 Residence Life professionals supervise a large team of part-time and student residence life staff.
 Each residence has one Residence Coordinator, who is the university's part-time, live-in supervisor for their residence.
 The RC is responsible for identifying and addressing resident needs and issues, and for supervising the student staff (RAs), as well as performing various administrative duties such as room assignments and discipline.
 Resident concerns or issues that cannot be addressed by the student staff are referred to the Residence Coordinator.

-Each of the Paton College dormitories also has four RAs, or Resident Assistant, who live on each floor of the House.
+Each of the Paton College dormitories also has four RAs, or Resident Assistants, who live on each floor of the House.
 The RAs are responsible for addressing the needs and concerns of the residents and for ensuring that the residents abide by the rules and regulations.